 B the opportunity to elect its own governors.

-C an equal number of votes in the Electoral College.
+C an equal number of senators but linking representation in the House of Representatives to population.

 D a veto over constitutional amendments.